astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 The alien is an android or long lived herald for a slower than light invasion force due here in 20,000 years, but is happy to keep the planet running smoothly until then.

 The alien is tracking a signal that emanated from Earth, or the solar system, millions of years ago.
 This may be another alien race, or a prehistoric Earth species or civilization.
+# Mechanics
+When you roll, you can get one of three outcomes: Success, Surprise, or Salvage.
+This gives you the ability to pick something you want from the scene, something that's true to your character, and something that's true to your goals.

+* **Success** is straight-up.
+The thing you did works out the way you expected.
+Your goal is achieved in a manner consistent with who you are.
+* **Surprise** means sacrificing something you wanted, or a way to get what you wanted.
+The door opens, but not because you did it - maybe you pass to someone else.
+* **Salvage** lets you extract one thing of value from the roll, but the rest is in the GM's hands.
+Maybe you get a final shot at the boss before collapsing in the burning temple.
+Maybe you eject, but your plane blows up.
+The game will acknowledge your attempt and let you be true to who you are.
 # Games
 ## Universal Exports
 A small team of monsters (vampire, werewolf, etc.) get together to hunt down and stop human criminals that are untouchable by conventional law - rich industrialists polluting the earth, well-placed senators who got away with murder or abuse, genius serial killers who can outwit the police, that sort of thing.